galaxyproject/training-material/Introduction/tutorials/galaxy-intro-101.md

 > *Mom (or Dad) ...
 Which coding exon has the highest number of single nucleotide polymorphisms (SNPs) on human chromosome 22?*
 {: .question}

-You think to yourself "Wow!
+You are thinking "Wow!
 This is a simple question...
-I know where the data are available at the [UCSC Genome Browser](https://genome.ucsc.edu/), but how do I actually compute this?"
-The truth is, there is really no straightforward way of answering this question in a time frame comparable to the attention span of a 7-year-old.
-Well, actually there is and it is called **Galaxy**.
+I know where to find the data, at the [UCSC Genome Browser](https://genome.ucsc.edu/), but how do I actually compute this?"
+There is really a straightforward way of answering this question and it is called **Galaxy**.
 So let's try it...

 Browse to your Galaxy instance and log in or register.
 The Galaxy interface consists of three main parts.
-The available tools are listed on the left, your analysis history is recorded on the right, and the middle pane will show the tools and datasets.
+The available tools are listed on the left, your analysis history is recorded on the right, and the middle pane will show the home page, the selected tool or the dataset.

 ![](../images/galaxy_interface.png)